 Pesticides are also subject to import authorization prior to import.
-Authorization is given by the Plant Protection and Technical Control Directorate of the Ministry of Agriculture (DPVCT).
+The Plant Protection and Technical Control Directorate at the Ministry of Agriculture (DPVCT) delivers this import authorization.
 More information can be found at: http://madrp.gov.dz/agriculture/services-phytosanitaire/procedures/

-The Order of May 7, 2015 (published in the JO.
-No 44 of August 19, 2015) modifies and completes The Order of July 14, 2002, (published in the JO.
-No 62 September 15, 2002) that establishes the list of plant varieties that require authorization prior to importation.
+The May 7, 2015 Order (published in the JO.
+No 44 on August 19, 2015) modifies and completes the July 14, 2002 Order, (published in the JO.
+No 62 on September 15, 2002).
+The latter establishes the list of plant varieties requiring authorization prior to importation.
 Animal products or products with animal origin are subject to import authorization prior to import.
-Authorization is given by the Veterinary Services of the Ministry of Agriculture (see section VIII).
+The Veterinary Services at the Ministry of Agriculture delivers this import authorization. (see section VIII).

 A sanitary, veterinary inspection is required for live animals and products with animal origin upon arrival at border posts.
-Executive Decree No 91-452 of November 16, 1991 (published in the JO.
-No 59 of November 20, 1991), lists all the animals and products of animal origin that require sanitary, veterinary inspection and the sanitary control.
+November 16, 1991's Executive Decree No 91-452 (published in the JO.
+No 59 on November 20, 1991) lists all the animals and products of animal origin requiring the sanitary, veterinary inspection and the sanitary control.
 (See section VIII)